jlengrand/IvolutionWebsite/Website/content/pages/OneMinuteKickOff.md

 Slug: OneMinuteTutorial

-## Coz' 1 minute is faster than 5 minutes. . . here is a light speed fast tutorial
+## Coz' 1 minute is faster than 5 minutes. . . here is a light speed tutorial

 This page aims at putting you on rails __as fast as possible__, so that you can see what Ivolution is capable of by yourself __in less than 5 minutes__.